PFTrack Documentation Node Reference

 The motion graph displays plots for the horizontal and vertical motion of each tracker in each frame.
 The graph can display either tracker velocity or acceleration by selecting the appropriate option from the menu below the graph.

-The motion graph in Auto Track
+The tracker motion graph in Auto Track

 The velocity and acceleration graphs can be used to help quickly identify trackers that are moving differently compared to the rest of the image.
 For example, this may be because the trackers exists on an object that is moving independently from the camera, or it may be because the tracker is positioned on a false corner, or on another point that cannot be tracked accurately.
 These situations will be shown as jumps and sharp changes in the velocity or acceleration of the tracker.